Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Method

-Making the simplifying assumption that neural networks can embody any smooth function \cite{csaji2001approximation,hornik1989multilayer}, we may compare the expressivity of neural implicit manifold models with pushforward manifold models.
-Pushforward models can model densities on precisely those manifolds which are diffeomorphic to a subset of $\bbR^m$.
+\paragraph{Expressivity} Making the simplifying assumption that neural networks can embody any smooth function \citep{hornik1989multilayer,csaji2001approximation}, we may compare the expressivity of neural implicit manifolds with pushforward manifolds.
+Pushforward models can model densities on precisely those manifolds which are homeomorphic to a subset of $\bbR^m$.

-On the other hand, a broader class of manifolds can be modelled as a neural implicit manifold. $\cM$ can be represented implicitly if and only if it satisfies the technical condition that its normal bundle is ``trivial'' \citep[pg.271]{lee2013smooth}.
+On the other hand, a broader class of manifolds can be modelled implicitly. $\cM$ can be represented implicitly if and only if it satisfies the technical condition that its normal bundle is ``trivial'' \citep[pg.271]{lee2012smooth}.
 Non-trivial normal bundles are not commonly seen in low-dimensional examples except in non-orientable manifolds such as the M\"{o}bius strip or Klein bottle.
-Though it is unclear whether the manifolds of most natural datasets have trivial normal bundles (\citet{carlsson2008local} for example find a dataset of image patches to have the topology of a Klein bottle), it is certainly a much broader class than what pushforward models can capture.
+Though it is unclear whether the manifolds of most natural datasets have trivial normal bundles (e.g.\ \citet{carlsson2008local} find a dataset of image patches to have the topology of a Klein bottle), it is certainly a broader class than pushforward models can capture.

 \paragraph{Manifold arithmetic} Some datasets might satisfy multiple constraints, which one might want to learn separately before combining into a mixture or product of models.
-Since implicit manifold learning can be interpreted as learning a set of constraints, neural implicit manifolds exhibit composability similar to energy-based models \cite{hinton2002training, mnih2005learning}.
+Since implicit manifold learning can be interpreted as learning a set of constraints, neural implicit manifolds exhibit composability similar to energy-based models \citep{hinton2002training, mnih2005learning}.
 If $F_1$ and $F_2$ are MDFs for $\cM_1$ and $\cM_2$ respectively, then the union $\cM_1 \cup \cM_2$ is the zero set of the product of functions $x \mapsto F_1(x)F_2(x)$.
 Concatenating outputs into the function $x \mapsto (F_1(x), F_2(x))$ instead produces the intersection $\cM_1 \cap \cM_2$.
-We note that $\cM_1 \cup \cM_2$ and $\cM_1 \cap \cM_2$ need not be manifolds anymore, meaning we can combine MDFs to form complex structures that cannot be described with a single manifold.
-Taking intersections and unions could, for example, be used to model conjunctions or disjunctions of data labelled with multiple overlapping attributes \cite{du2020compositional}.
+We note that $\cM_1 \cup \cM_2$ and $\cM_1 \cap \cM_2$ need not be manifolds anymore, meaning we can combine MDFs to form complex structures that cannot be described with a single manifold (Figure \ref{fig:3d_arithmetic}).
+Taking intersections and unions could, for example, be used to model conjunctions or disjunctions of data labelled with multiple overlapping attributes \citep{du2020compositional}, or to model manifolds with components of different dimensionalities \citep{brown2022union}.

-\subsection{Constrained energy-based modelling}
+\subsection{Constrained Energy-Based Modelling}